Friday, 15 May 2015

 Changing demographics is also changing the hot water cylinder market.
 With people living longer, we have seen a rise in social housing to accommodate single person living in sheltered type housing.

-This has seen a growth in demand for smaller cylinders with 70-100 litres capacity as well as combined hot water packages, such as our CENTRALflow system, which uses a combination of thermal stores and heat interface units working with a central boiler system.
+This has seen a growth in demand for smaller cylinders with 70-100 litres capacity as well as combined hot water packages, such as our CENTRALflow hot water storage system, which uses a combination of thermal stores and heat interface units working with a central boiler system.
 The flexibility of manufacture that we have, means there is generally a product that will fit the space and customer requirements exactly.

 The Impact of the Construction Industry